shubham132004/Telangana-Weather-Analysis/README.md

 - Explore and visualize weather trends in Telangana over a 4-year span.
 - Identify seasonal and geographic patterns in rainfall, temperature, humidity, and wind speed.
-- Detect anomalies and outliers that may help in planning, agriculture, and climate response strategies.
+- Detect anomalies and outliers to support better planning and forecasting.
 - Deliver all insights through an interactive and easy-to-understand **Power BI dashboard**.

 ---